antiphp/cognoz.github.io/cheats.md

 ### Installation of CentOS7 on old supermicro servers
 on "Install Centos7" press tab  and add
 ``nomodeset text``  to the end, press enter
+#### other option
+If you dont see your raid volume in boot menu, you can try following:
+``boot in UEFI mode
+install system
+place UEFI disk as number 1 device in bios boot lists reboot``

 ### If you cant get intel raid menu
 ``in bios select RAID not AHCI``